amlamarra/pynalyze/README.md

 # pynalyze
-An analyzer to see if a URL is malicious
+A tool to help you analyze potentially malicious URLs

 Runs on Windows or Linux in Python 3